Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 Budget vs mid-range vs luxury lodge accommodation in Kruger

-• Budget lodges focus on practicality and affordability.
-Accommodation is simpler, but the safari experience itself, particularly the wildlife viewing, can still be excellent.
+Budget lodges focus on practicality and affordability.
+Accommodation is usually simpler, but the safari experience itself, particularly the wildlife viewing, can still be excellent.

-• Mid-range lodges offer a balance between comfort and cost, with good service, well-appointed rooms and strong locations.
-This is the most common category on safari.
+Mid-range lodges offer a balance between comfort and cost, with well-appointed rooms, good service and strong locations.
+This is the most common accommodation category on safari.

-What matters most is that these categories are relative to the destination, not absolute.
-A lodge considered "mid-range" in Botswana may be priced similarly to a luxury lodge in South Africa.
+The most important point is that these categories are relative to the destination, not absolute.
+A lodge considered mid-range in Botswana may be priced similarly to a luxury lodge in South Africa.

 Why do safari prices vary so much between countries?